Setting up Automated Backups

 /000/111/123 = the document ID of 111123

-/12312 = the revision ID 12312
+/12312 = the revision (document file) ID

 The backup files will remain in your bucket as long as that bucket exists.
 If you would like to access your files directly or download all of your files locally you can choose from a list of S3 tools including: